dombrock-archive/URS/README.md

 Here I will list the options in the order they are currently presented in the UI from top right to bottom left.

 ####BASE URL:
 This is the URL that you want to scan.
-It should always start with a protocol such as TEST.
+It should always start with a protocol such as 'http://' or 'https://'.
 It should ALWAYS end in a trailing slash.

 ````http://mzero.space/```` OK